What is a bookkeeper?

 Hiring an employee vs. using accounting and bookkeeping services

-Regardless of whether you choose a bookkeeper or an accountant, you have the option of hiring them directly or using services.
+Regardless of whether you choose a bookkeeper or an accountant, you have the option of hiring them directly or using their services.
 Outsourcing business processes such as bookkeeping and accounting is often a cost-effective option for smaller businesses.
-You get the accounting services you need on a limited scale and can potentially save money.

 - Determine how much accounting and bookkeeping work you have each month.